kupresanin99/Project423/README.md

 **Success criteria**:

 **Statistical Criteria**:
-Mean Square Error, from regression, boosted tree, or random forest final model.
+Mean Square Error, from the regression, boosted tree, or random forest final model.
-Model will produce a numerical prediction, "Total Runs Scored" for each MLB game today.
+The model will produce a numerical prediction, "Total Runs Scored" for each MLB game today.
 Hope to keep this under 1 run, but not sure at this point.

 **Business Criteria**: